gasduster99/sppComp/try1/try1_2.md

 panel of each modeled period the black line represented the proportion of landings in each market category, while the blue line represents the proportion of samples, by number, taken in each market category.
-In the bottom panel of each modeled period, colors repesent the proportion of sampled weight of twelve commercially realavant species.
+In the bottom panel of each modeled period, colors represent the proportion of sampled weight of twelve commercially realavant species.
 Alternating dark and light grey panels fill in all other species.
 On the top of each bar the number of observed species in each market category is listed.
 Hatched regions indicated the nominal species of a market category where applicable.

 Notice that sampling effort both tracks landings as well as the number of species in each market category.
-These two factors are amoung the most important factors to prioritize in sampling for the sake of applying our model's results to a large proportion of landings $(What proportion of landings is the model expanding?)$.
+These two factors are among the most important factors to prioritize in sampling for the sake of applying our model's results to a large proportion of landings $(What proportion of landings is the model expanding?)$.
-Furthermore given this pattern in port sampling, when sample sizes become too small to apply our model, in a modeled period, the expanded landings tend to represent a negligable proportion of total landings.
+Furthermore given this pattern in port sampling, when sample sizes become too small to apply our model, in a modeled period, the expanded landings tend to represent a negligible proportion of total landings.

 The lower panels of Figure $(bar)$ visually demonstrates just how many different species are landed into commercially realavent market categories.
-Although market categories often carry names that label them with a nominal species, Figure $(bar)$ makes it abundantly clear that these names can mislead our thinking about the pureity, and consistency, of these categories through time.
+Although market categories often carry names that label them with a nominal species, Figure $(bar)$ makes it abundantly clear that these names can mislead our thinking about the purity, and consistency, of these categories through time.
 To drive this point home, consider market category 267.
 The nominal label for market category 267 is Brown, while Brown rockfish only amounts to Y% of the sampled weight in 1978-1982.
-In 1978-1982 market category 267 might be better named ZZZ as ZZZ amounts to W% of sampled weight in this time period, however considering recent time periods in Appendix Figre $(panel)$ market category 267 is composed of Yhat% Brown and What% ZZZ.
+In 1978-1982 market category 267 might be better named ZZZ as ZZZ amounts to W% of sampled weight in this time period, however considering recent time periods in Appendix Figure $(panel)$ market category 267 is composed of Yhat% Brown and What% ZZZ.

 <!--![panel](./pictures/mockUp.png)-->